phil-mansfield/shellfish/README.md

 makes it easy to interact with unsupported halo catalogs and meger trees (as covered in [the tutorial](https://github.com/phil-mansfield/shellfish/blob/master/doc/tutorial.md)), but feel free to submit an issue requesting support as well.

-### Next Planned Release

-The next planned release is version 1.0.0, which will contain a finalized API and complete documentation.